 Stovetop Candied Pecans without Egg

-With a delicious rich and caramel-y flavor, stovetop candied pecans without egg are the ultimate sweet snack.
-They only take a few minutes to make which is a good thing since everyone will be asking for more!
+With a delicious rich, spiced flavor, stovetop candied pecans without egg are the ultimate sweet snack!
+They only take 10 minutes to make with a few pantry staples.

 Candied pecans without eggs in glass bowl